Error-mdl/ErrorWater/README.md

 - Add PBR lighting calculations (currently only uses probes and SSR for reflections)
 - Add different varaiants without tesselation for AMD users
 - Possibly add features for more ocean like water like foam and procedural waves

+# WARNING
+This repo uses git LFS for the textures, and git submodules for the SSR.
+Attempting to download the code through the github page will give empty dummy files for the textures and not include the SSR repo's code.
+You must either download a release or clone the repo with git.